fmager/real-time/m4_optimization/s3_exercises.md

 Now try it with some of your own code from before you started on the guide!

 ## Setting Up a Profiler
-Find and setup a profiler that works ON YOUR SYSTEM
+Find and setup a profiler that works on your system.
+Find some Rust code that uses the GPU and run it.
+I recommend either the egui-winit-template or the computational graphs framework.

 * Does it work with Rust?
 * Which metrics can you get out of it?